Disc and Joint Pain Treatment in Singapore

 Common Symptoms

-• Progressive stiffness making movements like brushing hair or fastening bras difficult
+• Progressive stiffness, making tasks such as brushing hair or fastening clothing increasingly difficult

-• Dull, aching pain often worse at night
+• Dull, aching pain, which is often more noticeable at night

-• Significant range of motion loss in all directions:
+• Significant loss of range of motion in all directions, including:

 • Restricted outward rotation